hahahahaiamdax/bridgeX-evaluation/README.md

 # bridgeX-evaluation
 ## slots statistics
+We evaluate BridgeX's costs of data/token migration between L1/L2 blockchains for different businesses: ERC20, Auction, and Member, and the contract code is in the "contracts" folder.

+To reproduce the evaluation results of BridgeX, you can deploy these three contracts locally and send transactions to call the corresponding function of the contracts.
+Subsequently, you can use an IDE (such as Remix IDE) to view and count the number of contract slots created/updated due to these transactions.
+Finally, you can multiply the number of slots by the corresponding universal state interoperation cost to obtain the cost data of BridgeX.

+For convenience, we have completed the above steps on the testnet so that you can directly view the statistics of slots.
 We deployed the three contracts: ERC20, auction, and member on the Sepolia testnet.
 The contract addresses are:

 - ERC20: 0xadd2607935a12814af72c06e4e5bb64a435abdf5
 - Auction：0x586660035bF89175C3b714BB64284635d417aFb2